Query Data In The Browser

 - use query objects for data shown in the UI

-- let invalidation and live updates keep the browser state current
+- let invalidation and live updates keep browser state current

-If you already know a screen should stay live, build the browser read with a query object from the start.
-You can fetch it once today and keep it live later without rewriting the UI data model.
+If you know a screen should stay live, build the browser read with a query object from the start.
+You can fetch once today and add live updates later without rewriting the data model.

 Continue with Add Realtime.